sushant0709/slash/README.md

 cd slash
 ```

-2. This project uses Python 3 for the backend and React framework for the frontend.
+2. This project uses Python 3 for the backend and React along with Javascript framework for the frontend.
+This project employs MySQL Workbench to authenticate the users hitting on the frontend.

 For the backend setup ensure that [Python](https://www.python.org/downloads/) and [Pip](https://pip.pypa.io/en/stable/installation/) are preinstalled.
 All the python requirements of the project are listed in the `requirements.txt` file.
 Use pip to install all of those.